Regret-Free Reinforcement Learning for LTL Specifications: Regret-Free Learning for Until Formulas

 \subsection{Methodology}

-Our proposed algorithm is demonstrated in Alg.~\ref{alg:main}.
-We propose our algorithm in the known paradigm of \emph{optimism in the face of uncertainty}.
+Alg.~\ref{alg:main} shows our learning algorithm.
+It uses the paradigm of \emph{optimism in the face of uncertainty}.
 Learning takes place over consecutive \emph{environmental episodes}.
-Each episode is a \emph{finite} sequence $s_1, a_1, s_2,\dots s_L$ that starts from the initial state of $\Mp$, i.e., $s_1=s_\init$, and ends if either (1) one of the MECs in $G$ are reached meaning that $s_L\in G$, or (2) an \emph{episode-specific deadline} is reached.
+Each episode is a \emph{finite} sequence $s_1, a_1, s_2, a_2, \dots s_H$ that starts from the initial state of $\M$, i.e., $s_1=s_\init$, and ends if either an absorbing state in $G$ is reached, meaning that $s_H\in G$, or an \emph{episode-specific deadline} is reached.

+Each episode proceeds as follows: (1) construct an iMDP from observations such that it contains the true MDP with high confidence; (2) identify an optimistic MDP and compute an \emph{optimistic} policy; and (3) execute the policy and collect data until termination.
+We describe each of these steps in detail below.

+\textbf{Constructing an iMDP from observations:} The main objective of this step is to use the collected data--namely, the visited state-action pairs $(s_t, a_t)$ and the corresponding transitions $(s_t, a_t, s_{t+1})$--to compute an empirical transition function and construct an iMDP that contains the true MDP with high confidence.

-\textbf{Computing confidence intervals.} Let $\delta\in(0,1)$ be a given confidence threshold, $t_k$ be the time point at which $k^{th}$ episode begins and $N_k(s,a)$ denote the number of times the state-action pair $(s,a)$ has been visited before the start of the $k^{th}$ episode.
-Let $\Thk$ and $\Mbk$ denote the empirical transition function and the set of statistically plausible MDPs , both computed using the observations before the start of the $k^{th}$ episode.
-In particular, we define $\Mbk$ as the interval MDP with interval transition function $\Tbk$ for which all transition functions $\Tk\in\Tbk$ satisfy
+Let $\delta\in(0,1)$ be a given confidence parameter, $t_k$ be the time point at which $k^{th}$ episode begins, and $N_k(s,a)$ denote the number of times the state-action pair $(s,a)$ has been visited before the start of the $k^{th}$ episode.
+Let $\Thk$ and $\Mbk$ denote the empirical transition function and the set of statistically plausible MDPs , respectively, both computed using the observations before the start of the $k^{th}$ episode.
+In particular, we define $ \Mbk=(S, A, \Tbk, s_\init, L)$ as the iMDP with interval transition function $\Tbk$, such that, with probability at least $(1 - \delta/3)$, every transition function $F \in \Tbk$ satisfies